Pouting, whining, and sulking are three of the most annoying ways that kids communicate their displeasure, anger, or frustration with a situation.

 By the way, when you establish a complaint time (or whining time), your child will have to work to find things to complain about.
-The whining stops because most kids don’t want to do any work—they just want to complain.
-Another benefit to you as a parent is that from now on, when your kids whine, you can tell them to write it in their journals or save it for the complaint time tomorrow.
+The whining stops because most kids don’t want to do the work—they just want to complain.
+And if they do complain, you can tell them to write it in their journals or save it for the complaint time tomorrow.

-It’s not unusual to see kids who sulk and whine at home but don’t demonstrate that type of behavior at school.
-This is because they’ve learned it’s not going to work: their teachers don’t respond to them the same way their parents do.
+It’s common to see kids who sulk and whine at home but not at school.
+This is because they’ve learned it’s not going to work at school: their teachers don’t respond to them the same way their parents do.

 Sound parenting requires that both parents communicate with each other separately from their children.
 If there’s no TV after seven o’clock at night, that’s a house rule.
 If one parent allows sulking to change that, then there’s something wrong with the couple’s communication.
 There’s nothing wrong with the kid—he’s just doing what works, after all.

-Develop a strategy on how you’ll deal with your child’s annoying behaviors, and you’ll soon see that behavior wither and die.
+Develop an effective strategy on how you’ll deal with your child’s annoying behaviors, and you’ll soon see that behavior wither and die.

 5 Secrets for Communicating With Your Teenager